elastic/ecctl/docs/ecctl_deployment_template_create.md

 ## ecctl deployment template create

-Creates a new deployment template
+Creates a new deployment template (Available for ECE only)

 ### Synopsis

-Creates a new deployment template
+Creates a new deployment template (Available for ECE only)

 ```
 ecctl deployment template create [flags]